Alex Haley: How “Roots” Seeded a Historical Racial Myth

 Second, slavery wasn’t just a white institution in America.
 Most Americans never owned slaves.
 Even at its highest point in 1790, three out of four American families did not own a single slave.
 By 1860, this number dropped dramatically to ten percent.
 American Indians also had slaves.
 Cherokees.
 Seminoles.
 Chicasaws.
 Choctaws.
 Creeks.
-Many early slaves to America–particularly Virginia–weren’t African nor black…they were European white.
-In the early 1600s, the British viewed American soil as a “slavery” dumping ground for orphans, vagabonds and criminals.
-Many slaves were initially indentured servants who accepted bondage for passage to America, and most were freed after their agreed service was complete (“free blacks”).
+The Shoshone Sacagawea, of Lewis and Clark fame, was captured and enslaved by the Hidatsa tribe.
+Many early slaves to America–particularly Virginia–weren’t African nor black…they were European white .
+In the early 1600s, the British viewed American soil as a “slavery” dumping ground for orphans, vagabonds, miscreants and criminals.
+Many slaves were initially indentured servants who accepted bondage for passage to America, and then freed after their agreed service was completed.

 Third, it’s been mostly rich, White Europeans who’ve eradicated global slavery.
 In America, it was white Northern Christians (Quakers, Baptists, Congregationalists) who fought for decades to abolish the evil of slavery.
 Nearly all of the greatest abolitionists were white men and several were women (i.e., John Brown, William Lloyd Garrison, Harriet Beecher Stowe).
 Why does black history overlook, even ignore, these white personalities?
 To be equitable, it shouldn’t.